 You should also be careful about what you eat.
 Overeating and drinking can lead to many health issues, from acid reflux to heart attacks.
 Stay safe by:

 - Balancing your plate, eating half fruits and vegetables and half carbohydrates and meats

 - Eating slowly and keeping your portions small

 - Having a designated driver or using a ride-sharing service if need be

 Finally, even unwrapping gifts can present risks of cuts and lacerations, especially if they’re wrapped in thick plastic.
 “When using knives, box cutters or scissors, always be careful as you cut open objects.
 Be sure to stow sharp objects away and out of children’s reach when they aren’t in use so they don’t get lost in the wrapping paper,” Dr. Gonzalez recommends.

 Have a Holiday Health Plan

-Even the best laid health and safety plans can go awry.
-That’s why it’s important you know the nearest emergency department or urgent care to your home just in case.
+Even the best laid out health and safety plans can go awry.
+That’s why it’s important you know the Emergency Department or urgent care nearest you just in case.

 At AdventHealth, our Emergency and Urgent Care services provide convenient care for all levels of holiday emergencies.
 And, if you have a non-life- or limb-threatening emergency, we've made it easy for you to schedule an Emergency Room visit online and wait safely in the comfort of your home.
 Arrive at a pre-set time that’s convenient for you, and our ER experts will be ready to care for you.
 To find out more about InQuicker, visit GetInQuickER.com.